AshKyd/briscycle/site/brisbane-city/river-loop/index.md

 There is a good mix of flat and hill cycling, but you can also choose the Mini Brisbane River Loop if the full loop is too challenging.

-The recommended direction for the loop is clockwise.
+The recommended direction for the loop is counter-clockwise.
 This leaves you with a bit of a climb toward the end, but a very rewarding roll down either Dornoch Terrace or Annerley Road depending on your route.

 {% ad %}